Blogs & News

 Social media has enhanced the opportunity for everyone to voice their opinions on a diverse range of subjects.
 But an employer does have at its disposal mechanisms to counter the publishing of content on social media by their employees that may be detrimental to it, even where this occurs outside of work or does not directly involve work matters.

-In 2013, Army Reservist Bernard Gaynor published insulting comments on social media about a transgender officer and the “threat” of Islam.
+In 2013, an Army Reservist published insulting comments on social media about a transgender officer and the “threat” of Islam.
 He also made comments criticising the federal government and a number of Australian Defence Force (ADF) policies.
 When asked to remove his posts, he refused.
 He was subsequently dismissed pursuant to the ADF’s power under Defence Force (Personnel) Regulations 2002 (Cth), which enabled the ADF to take disciplinary action to maintain the high standards of discipline required.

 While most employers do not operate under these types of regulations, employers are able to act with respect to social media comments that affect their interests, just as the ADF could act to protect its interests.